General contractor license requirements in 2024

 While it’s important to make sure you have the coverage that’s required in your state, you have many options in small business insurance for general contractors that are worth considering.

-Many contractors buy these policies for the financial protection they provide, and because they may be required by clients:
+Many contractors buy these policies for the financial protection they provide, and because they may be required by clients in order to secure a contract:

 Even if not required in your state, surety bonds are often required for certain jobs, especially those dealing with government contracts.